 I had pulled my pie crust from the freezer earlier that morning.
 (I make a it from scratch, simply using the recipe on the Tenderflake® box, making a whole batch at once which is six pie crusts, and freeze it for later).
 This makes it a lot easier and quicker to make a pie when the crust is ready.
 Plus I make a killer pie crust, even my sister, who loves to cook and bake, is envious of my crust as she cannot make one as light and flaky as mine 🙂 I simply roll it out, prepare the filling with the pie in the oven within 15-20 minutes.

-When substituting agave nectar for sugar you reduce the amount of agave by 1/2 to 3/4 of the amount of sugar.
-Agave is 25% sweeter than sugar so you don’t need to use as much.
-Depending on your recipe and how sweet you like things, will depend on the amount you use.
-I found that using 2/3 cup of agave for the pie worked really well.
+When substituting honey for sugar you reduce the amount of honey by 1/2 to 2/3 of the amount of sugar.
+Honey can be is 2-3 times sweeter than sugar so you don’t need to use as much.
+The amount of honey you will use will depend on the kind of honey you’re using (as some flavors are sweeter than others), and how sweet you like things.
+I found that using 1/2 cup of honey for the pie worked really well.
 Not too sweet that it overtook the flavour of the apples, but nice enough to sweeten it up a bit.

 The pie turned out beautifully.
 Matthew jumped for joy when he came in from his ride and saw it on the counter.
 The twins, who were dubious at first, wanted apple crumble, not understanding or knowing what apple pie was, as they had never had it before.

 Chloe especially insisted that she have crumble, but once she tasted her pie, she was sold and had 2 pieces!
 In fact, everyone loved it, ooed and awed and almost polished off the the whole pie!
 We had one piece leftover, which Matthew was lucky enough to take in his lunch to school.